 Turner syndrome is diagnosed using a blood test known as a karyotype.
 The karyotype blood test analyzes the chromosomal composition of the individual and determines whether the X chromosome is absent.

-A shorter stature and lack of ovarian development are the most common characteristics.
+A shorter stature and lack of ovarian development are the most common characteristics of symptoms.

 - A webbed neck – a variation of skin folds on the neck

 - Arms that are slightly turned out at the elbow

 - A low hairline in the rear of the head

 Are there any health concerns for someone with Turner Syndrome?

 A woman with Turner syndrome who receives proper medical care should be able to lead a full and productive life — but will be more susceptible to heart problems, kidney problems, thyroid problems, or fertility problems.